sandhya-nayak/Code-Pattern-Documents/EagerExecutionInTensorFlow2.x/patternTemplate.md

 This means that the code cannot be debugged and the intermediate values of all variables (that is, the results of individual TensorFlow operations) are only available at the end when the entire code is run as part of a Session.

-Enabling eager execution is the only way to obtain these intermediate results without having to run the entire code within a Session.
+Enabling Eager Execution is the only way to obtain these intermediate results without having to run the entire code within a Session.

-This developer pattern demonstrates the features of eager execution and the benefits of having it enabled by default in TensorFlow version 2.x.
+This developer pattern demonstrates the features of Eager Execution and the benefits of having it enabled by default in TensorFlow version 2.x.

 # Technologies